AzizEmir/Debian-12-Debloat/README.md

 > [!note]
 > If Git credentials are prompted just press Enter.

-## With Wget
+### Using Wget

+If you don’t want to clone the whole repo, just grab the script directly:

 ```bash
 wget https://raw.githubusercontent.com/AzizEmir/Debian-12-Debloat/refs/heads/main/debian12debloat.sh
 bash debian12debloat.sh
 ```

-## With cURL
+### Using cURL

+Or, if you prefer cURL:

 ```bash
 curl https://raw.githubusercontent.com/AzizEmir/Debian-12-Debloat/refs/heads/main/debian12debloat.sh -o debian12debloat.sh
 bash debian12debloat.sh
 ```

-## Packages to remove
+## What packages does it remove?

-**The user has the option of selecting the group of packages to uninstall from the following:**
+**You can pick which group of packages you want to uninstall.
+Here’s the list:**

-- Delete all gnome games
+- Remove all GNOME games
   - gnome-2048
   - aisleriot
   - gnome-nibbles